joshtynjala/actionscript-3.0-developers-guide/display/display-programming/caching-display-objects.md

 You can cache specified display objects to improve the performance of your SWF file.
-The display object is a _surface_, essentially a bitmap version of the instance’s vector data, which is data that you do not intend to change much over the course of your SWF file.
+The display object is a _surface_, essentially a bitmap version of the instance's vector data, which is data that you do not intend to change much over the course of your SWF file.
 Therefore, instances with caching turned on are not continually redrawn as the SWF file plays, letting the SWF file render quickly.